 Your company’s electric utility bill shows two types of demand; kilowatts (kW), which is the amount of ‘working power’ or ‘real power’ that is actually being used by a facility, and kilovolt-amps (kVA) the ‘apparent power’ or ‘demand’.
 Your power factor is the ratio of real power to apparent power (ratio of kW/kVA).
 An inefficient or low power factor, with the kVA demand being higher than the kW usage, can require a utility to install or purchase additional electric capacity in order to deliver a higher electric current to supply electricity loads.

-If you aren’t sure if your demand is being billed based on your kW or kVA, Usource can analyze your utility bills to see if savings can be achieved.
-Click here to request a utility bill review.
+If you aren’t sure if your demand is being billed based on your kW or kVA, Usource can analyze your utility bills to determine if there are opportunities for savings.
+Click here to request a complimentary utility bill review.